Mark44928/neoneofetch/README.md

 ### Customizing the script using a custom alias

-If you don't want to use the config file you can customize almost everything using launch flags!
+If you don't want to use the config file you can customize almost everything using launch flags.

 Here's an example neoneofetch alias: